CharanjeetKaur72/CharanjeetKaur72/README.md

-- 👋 Hi, I’m @CharanjeetKaur72
-- 👀 I have worked as a programmer long back on the platforms like : Visual Basic, ASP, SQL
-- 🌱 I’m currently learning web development
+I’m Charanjeet Kaur, worked as a programmer long back on the platforms like : Visual Basic, ASP, SQL.
+I’m currently learning web development.
-- 💞️ I’m looking to collaborate on web development projects

 <!---
 CharanjeetKaur72/CharanjeetKaur72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.